-The Engenia and XtendiMax websites should be continually monitored in order to keep up with the changes and/or additions in allowed surfactants, tankmixes, and nozzles.
+The Engenia and XtendiMax websites should be continually monitored in order to keep up with the changes and/or additions in allowed surfactants, tank-mixes, and nozzles.

-Dr. Jason Bond, Research/Extension Weed Scientist at MSU-DREC in Stoneville, posted an article titled "Enlist and Xtend: What Can I Spray and on Which Crops Can I Spray It?" on the MCS blog site.
+Dr. Jason Bond posted an article titled "Enlist and Xtend: What Can I Spray and on Which Crops Can I Spray It?" on the MCS blog site.
 Several points in that article are highlighted below.

-- Herbicide products that contain 2,4-D will injure or kill Xtend soybean. - Herbicide products that contain dicamba will injure or kill Enlist soybean. - Xtend soybean varieties are not resistant to glufosinate herbicide products. - The herbicides XtendiMax with VaporGrip Technology, Engenia, and FeXapan plus VaporGrip Technology contain only dicamba-they contain no glyphosate. - Herbicide resistance traits in the Enlist Weed Control System confer resistance to glyphosate, glufosinate, and 2,4-D choline.
-Enlist Duo, a premix of glyphosate and 2,4-D choline, is the herbicide labeled for use in this system. - Roundup Ready 2 Xtend soybean varieties only have resistance to glyphosate and dicamba; they are not resistant to glufosinate.
+- Herbicide products that contain 2,4-D will injure or kill Xtend soybean. - Herbicide products that contain dicamba will injure or kill Enlist soybean. - Xtend soybean varieties are not resistant to glufosinate herbicide products. - The herbicides XtendiMax with VaporGrip Technology and Engenia contain only dicamba-they contain no glyphosate. - Herbicide resistance traits in the Enlist Weed Control System confer resistance to glyphosate, glufosinate, and 2,4-D choline.
+Enlist Duo, a premix of glyphosate and 2,4-D choline, is the herbicide labeled for use in this system. - Roundup Ready 2 Xtend soybean varieties only have resistance to glyphosate and dicamba; they are not resistant to glufosinate. - Multiple products that contain dicamba

-• Multiple products that contain dicamba [Xtendimax with VaporGrip Technology, Engenia, and FeXapan plus VaporGrip Technology] are labeled for application to Xtend soybean.
+[Xtendimax with VaporGrip Technology and Engenia] are labeled for application to Xtend soybean varieties.